 8. The best place to experience Chinese food in Beijing

 If you ask me where is the best place for dinner in Beijing, there are so many different answers.
-But if the question is where is the best place to experience Chiese food cultural, there is only one answer: Guijie (Ghost Street).
+But if the question is where is the best place to experience Chiese food culture, there is only one answer: Guijie (Ghost Street).
 This street is between Beixinqiao and Dongzhimen Subway station.
 Most of the people in Beijing have dinner early if you go after 10 pm, it is difficult to find a nice restaurant.
 But the restaurant in Guijie open super late in the evening, it is better to make a reservation.

 9. Always bring your passport with you

-There are quite a lot of places may check your passport, for example, when you go inside the Tiananmen Square, buy tickets to the Forbidden City… There are many museums need your ID or passport to get in.
+There are quite a lot of places may check your passport, for example, when you go inside the Tiananmen Square, buy tickets to the Forbidden City… There are many museums that need your ID or passport to get in.
 So always bring it with you.